Samirgc/m2x-dot-net/README.md

 	Feeds creation is done when creating a DataSource, Blueprint or Batch.
 	Update and removal is not supported by the cloud API.

-	You can get a feed assiciated with a blueprint, a batch or a data source by calling GetFeed method of the corresponding class: M2XBlueprint, M2XBatch or M2XDataSource.
+	You can get a feed associated with a blueprint, a batch or a data source by calling GetFeed method of the corresponding class: M2XBlueprint, M2XBatch or M2XDataSource.

 			M2XFeed feed = dataSource.GetFeed();